 Stop 4: Ocean Drive & Collins Ave

-To wrap up your evening on day 2 of your weekend in Miami, we recommend heading back to South Beach, but this time, make sure you focus on Ocean Drive & Collins Ave rather than the sun, sand and water!
+To wrap up your evening on day two of your itinerary for Miami, we recommend heading back to South Beach, but this time, make sure you focus on Ocean Drive and Collins Ave rather than the sun, sand, and water!

-This area is central to Miami’s evolution as a city that is known for tis art, fashion, culture and entertainment.
-This edgy street features a mix of restaurants, nightclubs, retailers and hotels.
+This area is central to Miami’s evolution as a city that is known for its art, fashion, culture, and entertainment.
+This edgy street features a mix of restaurants, nightclubs, retailers, and hotels.

-The art Deco District is at full play here, so don’t be afraid to hop on a walking tour to learn more about the history and architecture o beach building as you witness “the Capital of Cool.”
+The Art Deco District is at full play here, so don’t be afraid to hop on a walking tour to learn more about the history and architecture of beach buildings as you witness “the Capital of Cool.”

-To end your evening on this Ave is to end it at a club, high class restaurant, or experience that is ultimately trendy.
+To end your evening on this avenue is to end it at a club, high-class restaurant, or experience that is ultimately trendy.
 You will not experience any other street like this one, especially in the evenings.
-From performers to modeling shows, to clubs that are kid friendly, rooftop bars, and graffiti artist shows, this area draws in creatives, locals, tourists, entertainers and more every second of every day!
+From performers to modeling shows, to clubs that are kid-friendly, rooftop bars, and graffiti artist shows, this area draws in creatives, locals, tourists, entertainers, and more every second of every day!

 Stop 1: Vizcaya Mansion and Gardens

-Vizcaya Mansion and its gardens are part of a breathtaking Gilded Age estate on Biscanye Bay.
-Across 10 acres of well composed gardens that feature a vast amount of flora, a mangrove shoreline and more, this is one of the things you must see during your weekend in Miami.
+Vizcaya Mansion and its gardens are part of a breathtaking Gilded Age estate on Biscayne Bay.
+Across ten acres of well-composed gardens that feature a vast amount of flora, a mangrove shoreline, and more, this is one of the things you must see during your 3-day vacation in Miami.

 This wonderful place also hosts a variety of fun experiences, such as Murder Mystery nights, cultural events, and more.
 Better yet, every time you visit something new is in bloom so the always changing gardens will always look different in some way!